atakankalkar/PARS_Design_Space_Exploration_xohw20_170/sd_image/sd_image_readme.md

 3. encdec.elf - Executable and Linkable Format file for C application

-## boot file contains boot.bin file to direct use SD Card without making an effort with creating image phase
+## Boot file contains boot.bin file to direct use SD Card without making an effort with creating image phase